William Christopher Swinbank

-William Christopher Swinbank (8 May 1913 – 28 Dec 1973) was a British-born meteorological physicist who worked at the UK Meteorological Office, the CSIRO Australia and the NCAR Colorado.
+William Christopher Swinbank (8 May 1913 – 28 December 1973) was a British-born meteorological physicist who worked at the UK Meteorological Office, the CSIRO Australia and the NCAR Colorado.
 His main areas of research were fog prediction, upper atmosphere analysis, wind predictions, hail storms and turbulent fluxes.

 Early life

 William Swinbank was born on 8 May 1913 in the small coal mining village of Easington in County Durham, UK where his father worked above ground at a local colliery as a mechanical engineer.
 Swinbank was the oldest of three boys.
-He won a scholarship to the Henry Smith Grammar School at Hartlepool and in 1931 went to Durham University where he took a Double Honours in Mathematics and Physics, graduating 1934.
+He won a scholarship to Henry Smith Grammar School in Hartlepool and went up to Durham University (Hatfield College) where he took a Double Honours in Mathematics and Physics, graduating 1934.

 Career

 After leaving university, Swinbank worked briefly as a schoolteacher and also in industrial research.
 In 1938 he commenced working as a meteorologist at the UK Met Office.